Cosmian/findex/documentation/security.md

 in the index and the identity of the keywords requested by the clients.

 Like all SSE, Findex leaks the *search pattern*.
-It has been proven that in order to hide the search pattern, a logarithmic cost in communication between the client and the server is needed.
-The state-of-the-art construction that preserve search access privacy is the ORAM.
+It has been proven that in order to hide the search pattern, a logarithmic bandwidth overhead on the communication between the client and the server is unavoidable.
+The state-of-the-art construction that preserve search pattern privacy is the ORAM.

-Since a logarithmic communication costs is prohibitively high for several applications, we chose not to base Findex on an ORAM construction and to leak the search pattern.
+Since a logarithmic communication bandwidth overhead cost is prohibitively high for several applications, we chose not to base Findex on an ORAM construction and to leak the search pattern.

 However, we provide a way to "shuffle" the index, that can be used to reset the knowledge gained by the server over the time: the compact operation.